gitaaron/rfm7/progress-updates.md

 A trend for 'total duration' over time was also added for the last 4 hours and since the beginning of time which you can see here - ipfs://bafybeifds2cd6zmr2mohgyqwxm52zsrcnsjvamaiwz7bzuex2t3zel6cou/

+# Sep.
+15, 2022

+A `generate_share.sh` script was added that downloads logs for the last four hours and puts them into a directory index (along with older logs) so that the analysis script can be performed against them and the contents can be read from an html page published over IPFS.

+An index of all snapshots can be found at `ipns://k51qzi5uqu5dhwn2mmkqzuf1owd1dp2sfnjxukykm82dr3r3cvckodk4ml8c40/`

 # Aug.
 27, 2022

 I've completed a 'round' of the probe experiment without any errors except for an "address needed" report while performing a 'disconnect'.